apache/airflow/UPDATING.md

 In the current version, you can configure ``google_key_path`` option in ``[logging]`` section to set the key file path.

+Users using Application Default Credentials (ADC) need not take any action.

 The change aims to simplify the configuration of logging, to prevent corruption of the instance configuration by changing the value controlled by the user - connection entry.
 If you configure a backend secret, it also means the webserver doesn't need to connect to it.
-This simplifies setups with multiple GCP projects.
+This simplifies setups with multiple GCP projects, because only one project will require the Secret Manager API to be enabled.

 ### Changes to the core operators/hooks